 Gadsby contains examples of:

 - Character Title: Gadsby is about the exploits of the eponymous John Gadsby.

 - Constrained Writing: The novel is a lipogram, written without any instances of the letter "E", the most common letter in the English language.
 Especially notable in that the novel is written in past tense, and most past-tense conjugations in English end with "-ed".
 To get around this, Wright uses verbs whose past tense forms are irregular, such as 'saw' or 'built'.
 He also uses many 'ing' conjugations or uses a "did [action]" or past-perfect tenses instead of the preterite tense, which is more common.
 Taking it even further, to avoid the perception of "cheating", Wright even avoids all contractions; even ones that wouldn't "get around" the letter with an apostrophe.
 For instance, "can't" is always written "cannot".

-- Dying Town: This is how Gadsby starts, but John Gadsby assists in Branton Hills's growth.
+- Dying Town: This is the state of Branton Hills at the beginning of the novel, but John Gadsby assists in reviving the town.

 - Lemony Narrator: The narrator occasionally lampshades his own roundabout ways of avoiding the letter "E".

 - Suddenly Significant City: Branton Hills, which begins the novel as an insignificant little village, grows into a proper, respectable city by the end of the novel.